ivalitov/dto-generator/README.md

 - `@MapRule`

-If a DTO class contains within its fields another DTOs, which fields must be generated as well, following annotation is used to tell to the generator to process its fields too. [see more below](#nested_dto):
+If a DTO class contains within its fields another DTOs, which fields must be generated as well, following annotation is used to tell to the generator to process nested DTO fields too. [see more below](#nested_dto):

 - `@NestedDtoRule`

-If you want to create your own generator of specific type, next annotation is used [see more below](#custom_rule):
+If you want to use your own generator for specific field, next annotation is used [see more below](#custom_rule):

 - `@CustomRule`